Play-Doh

-Play-Doh is a modeling compound for young children to make arts and crafts projects at home.
+Play-Doh, also known as Play-Dough, is a modeling compound for young children to make arts and crafts projects.
 The product was first manufactured in Cincinnati, Ohio, United States, as a wallpaper cleaner in the 1930s.
 Play-Doh was then reworked and marketed to Cincinnati schools in the mid-1950s.
 Play-Doh was demonstrated at an educational convention in 1956 and prominent department stores opened retail accounts.

 Advertisements promoting Play-Doh on influential children's television shows in 1957 furthered the product's sales.
 Since its launch on the toy market in the mid-1950s, Play-Doh has generated a considerable amount of ancillary merchandise such as the Fun Factory.

 History

 Origin

 The non-toxic, non-staining, reusable modeling compound that came to be known as "Play-Doh" was a pliable, putty-like substance concocted by Noah McVicker of Cincinnati-based soap manufacturer Kutol Products.
 It was devised at the request of Kroger Grocery, which wanted a product that could clean coal residue from wallpaper.

-Following World War II, with the transition from coal-based home heating to natural gas and the resulting decrease in internal soot, and the introduction of washable vinyl-based wallpaper, the market for wallpaper cleaning putty decreased substantially.
+Following World War II, the demand for wallpaper cleaning putty shrank substantially.
+The increasing popularity of natural gas in heating applications and corresponding reduction of coal use resulted in a decrease of indoor soot build-up in homes and businesses.
+The introduction of washable vinyl-based wallpaper further rendered many such specialized cleaning products unnecessary.
 McVicker's nephew, Joe McVicker, joined Kutol with the remit to save the company from bankruptcy.
 Joe McVicker was the brother-in-law of nursery school teacher Kay Zufall, who had seen a newspaper article about making art projects with the wallpaper cleaning putty.
 Her students enjoyed it, and she persuaded Noah McVicker (who also sold the putty) and Joe McVicker to manufacture it as a child’s toy.
 Zufall and her husband came up with the name Play-Doh; Joe McVicker and his uncle Noah had wanted to call it "Rainbow Modeling Compound".